cmsgears/template-basic/README.md

 6. Download the Admin and Basic Themes and place them under <template root>/themes/admin and <template root>/themes/basic directories respectively.
 7. Now we can run the template using our preferred browser.
 Example links are as mentioned below.
 8. Login to admin and update file upload url in case project name is different.
+9. By default all the files uploaded by users will be stored in uploads directory.

 ```
 Frontend - http://localhost/cmgdemobasic/frontend/web